ietf-rats-wg/eat/draft-ietf-rats-eat.md

   relying party.
 It may even modify the claims in some way and re-sign the EAT (with a different signing key).

-This standard supports all these operating models and does not prefer one over the other.
+All these operating models are supported and there is no preference of one over the other.
 It is important to support this variety of operating models to generally facilitate deployment and to allow for some special scenarios.
 One special scenario has a validation service that is monetized, most likely by the manufacturer.
 In another, a